swiftlang/swift/README.md

-The `build-script` is a high-level build automation script that supports basic options such as building a Swift-compatible LLDB, building the Swift Package Manager, building for iOS, running tests after builds, and more.
-It also supports presets, which you can define for common combinations of build options.
+The `build-script` is a high-level build automation script that supports basic options such as building a Swift-compatible LLDB, building the Swift Package Manager, building for various platforms, running tests after builds, and more.

 View the inline help to find out more, in particular the section "Typical uses":